Tuesday, July 14, 2015

 Pamela leaned forward.
 “You mean Indians?”

 “There are fifteen thousand Pueblo in New Mexico, along with the Navajo and Hopi.
 The Pueblo believe they are here, now and always.
-This is a fundamental view they keep because it reveals their feelings for bahana.”
+They keep This fundamental view because it reveals their feelings for Bahana.”

 “Bahana?”
 Don said.